shinichimg/cv/README.md

 - [x] Responsible on production app performance. resolved significant webpage optimisation
 - [x] Manage the server for website with NGINX

+## Salesforce Developer
+- [x] Coding APEX and custom applications for Salesforce instances
+- [x] Design, code, and support solutions to meet business needs in Salesforce, including configurations, customizations and integrations
+- [x] Work with Application Architects and Tech Leads to design integrations between Salesforce.com and other systems across the enterprise
+- [x] Code, configure, unit test and create supporting documentation for application development tasks
+- [x] 2+ years experience developing applications for the Salesforce.com platform
+- [x] Strong working knowledge of APEX (classes and web services), Visual Force, Salesforce APIs, SOQL, Force.com platform

 ## Education